ogabriel/setuper/README.md

 - [ ] handle system files
 - [ ] handle properties for system files
 - [ ] handle user files
-- [ ] handle properties for user files
 - [ ] handle ssh keys creation

 ## future features

 - [ ] support for flatpak
-- [ ] support for other package managers
+- [ ] support for other package managers from other distros

-## TODO
+- [ ] community configs to certain hardware (ex: nvidia)

-- [ ] validate command line arguments for most commands
+- [ ] enable support for asdf